For the Love of God… What NOT to Get a Kid for Christmas

 I never thought I’d be that mother.
 The one that cringes inside when her child receives a gift she doesn’t approve of and then takes it away later.
 But I am. 🤷♀️ I’ve learned that certain toys either aren’t good or appropriate for my child or are just too freaking annoying for me to deal with.
 So, if you want to stay in Mom and Dad’s good graces this year, here’s what NOT to get a kid for Christmas.

 For the past couple of years, I’ve made an Amazon list for each of my children and the grandparents have been great about sticking to that.
+Or getting something I insist my kids NEED, like baby socks that stayed on!
 But just in case there’s ever any confusion, my online mama friends and I have some advice to well-meaning family members before they gift our child another gift that drives us batty.

 Moms of the Internet of What NOT to Get a Kid for Christmas